flame/blis/README.md

 Funding
 -------

-This project and its associated research was partially sponsored by grants from [Microsoft](http://www.microsoft.com/), [Intel](http://www.intel.com/),
+This project and its associated research were partially sponsored by grants from [Microsoft](http://www.microsoft.com/), [Intel](http://www.intel.com/),
 [Texas Instruments](http://www.ti.com/),